SAP/inquirer-gui/login-plugin/README.md

-# Remote File Browser Plugin for Inquirer-gui
+# Login Plugin for Inquirer-gui

-This plugin enables selecting a file from a backend.
+This plugin presents a password prompt and enables logging in to a backend system.

-It is to be used in Visual Studio Code.